StudioPetrikas/Saulala/README.md

  - Reduced the amount "Target Black" can be increased by
  - Changed how 'Grain' is previewed in the viewport.
 Should match the export much closer now.
  - Untangled and de-spaghettified a lot of the non-pipeline code.
 Double-clicks and Triple-clicks on sliders should perform as intended now.
- - Removed 'Barselino's test' sauce in preparation for Open Beta.
  - 2x resolution updates now only happen when touch event stops.
 (I.e. you lift a finger off the slider)
  - Redrawn most of the clickables from scratch.
 Out with the PNGs, in with the canvas objects.
  - Fixed a bug where the Cropping would report incorrect aspect ratio lock chosen